All investor lists > Healthtech

 Pitching Healthtech VC Funds and Angels

 Turning a bunch of emails into real funding?
 It starts with your deck.
-Healthtech startup investors zero in on these slides:
+Health tech startup investors zero in on these slides:

 • Clinical problem and patient impact: Show the pain, population, and unmet need.